 Target CPA (tCPA) is a smart bidding strategy.
 It sets bids that allow you to maintain your set cost-per-acquisition while getting as many conversions as possible.
 Because of the advanced machine learning behind this, your bids can be automatically optimized, and auction-time bidding is also offered, which allows you to tailor your bids.

 In terms of tCPA bidding campaigns, 10X is the minimum that you will want to set so that you can ramp up your campaigns quickly.
 This being said, for these bid-to-budget ratios, using 20X will often show stronger performance.

-On the other hand, when running a CPI (cost-per-install) campaigns, budget caps should be 50X the target to your CPI, which bids starting around $4-$5.
+On the other hand, when running CPI (cost-per-install) campaigns, budget caps should be 50X the target to your CPI, with bids starting around $4-$5.
 This should be the case even when CPI goals are lower.

 General Best Practices for Bid-to-Budget Ratios

 - Make sure your daily budget caps at least 50X target CPI or 10X target CPA.

 - Don’t change target CPI/CPA bids > 20% in 24 hours until the campaign is generating 20-30 targeted in-app events per day.

 - Target CPI campaigns’ bid starts at least $4-5, even if CPI goal is lower.